visipedia/fgvcx_fungi_comp/README.md

 The submission format for the Kaggle competition is a csv file with the following format:
 ```
 id,predicted
-12345,0 78 23 3 42
+12345, 23 3 42
-67890,83 13 42 0 21
+67890, 42 0 21
 ```
 The `id` column corresponds to the test image id.
-The `predicted` column corresponds to 5 category ids, separated by spaces.
+The `predicted` column corresponds to 2 category ids, separated by spaces.
 You should have one row for each test image.

 ## Terms of Use

-(TBD)

 By downloading this dataset you agree to the following terms:

-1. You will abide by the [iNaturalist Terms of Service](https://www.inaturalist.org/pages/terms)
+1. You will abide by the [Danish Svampe Atlas Terms of Service](https://svampe.databasen.org/citation)
 2. You will use the data only for non-commercial research and educational purposes.
 3. You will NOT distribute the above images.
-4. The ? makes no representations or warranties regarding the data, including but not limited to warranties of non-infringement or fitness for a particular purpose.
+4. The Danish Svampe Atlas makes no representations or warranties regarding the data, including but not limited to warranties of non-infringement or fitness for a particular purpose.
-5. You accept full responsibility for your use of the data and shall defend and indemnify the ?, including its employees, officers and agents, against any and all claims arising from your use of the data, including but not limited to your use of any copies of copyrighted images that you may create from the data.
+5. You accept full responsibility for your use of the data and shall defend and indemnify the Danish Svampe Atlas, including its employees, officers and agents, against any and all claims arising from your use of the data, including but not limited to your use of any copies of copyrighted images that you may create from the data.

 ## Data